djeada/Linux-Notes/notes/nfs.md

 ## Additional considerations

-* NFS can be used to share directories between Windows, Linux, and Mac systems.
+* NFS can share folders between Windows, Linux, and Mac.
-* It is important to consider security when using NFS.
-For example, you may want to limit access to the shared directory to specific IP ranges or users.
+* Think about security when using NFS.
+You might want to limit access to certain IP ranges or users.
-* You can also use the exportfs command to manage the shared directories on the server.
-For example, to view the currently exported directories, use `exportfs -v`.
-To unmount a shared directory, use `exportfs -u <directory>`.
+* Use `exportfs` to manage shared folders on the server.
+To see current shared folders, use `exportfs -v`.
+To stop sharing a folder, use `exportfs -u <directory>`.

 ## Challenges

 1. What is NFS and how does it work?
-1. How do you install and configure NFS on a server?
+2. How do you set up NFS on a server?
-1. How do you enable and start the NFS services on a server?
+3. How do you turn on and start NFS services on a server?
-1. How do you add a shared directory to the exports file on a server?
+4. How do you add a folder to share on a server?
-1. What are the options available in the exports file and what do they do?
+5. What do the options in the exports file mean?
-1. How do you install and configure NFS on a client?
+6. How do you set up NFS on a client?
-1. How do you mount a shared directory on a client?
+7. How do you mount a shared directory on a client?
-1. How do you check if a shared directory is successfully mounted on a client?
+8. How do you check if a shared directory is successfully mounted on a client?
-1. Can NFS be used to share directories between Windows, Linux, and Mac systems?
+9. Can NFS be used to share directories between Windows, Linux, and Mac systems?
-1. Are there any security considerations to keep in mind when using NFS?
+10. Are there any security considerations to keep in mind when using NFS?